chauth/confluence_http_authenticator/README.md

 ### Upgrading

 * See release notes below for details.
-* If upgrading any Confluence Shibboleth Authenticator version before v1.3 to v1.3+, please make sure to update your seraph config to use the new package name, so that the authenticator class is "shibauth.confluence.authentication.shibboleth.RemoteUserAuthenticator".
+* If upgrading any Confluence HTTP Authenticator version before v1.3 to v1.3+, please make sure to update your seraph config to use the new package name, so that the authenticator class is "shibauth.confluence.authentication.shibboleth.RemoteUserAuthenticator".
 For versions prior to plugin v1.3, continue to use "edu.georgetown.middleware.confluence.RemoteUserAuthenticator".

 ### Support